How to fix/repair corrupted VMDK files

 - You decided to mount the virtual disk, but there were problems with it and you see a message similar to this: “There was a problem while trying to mount the virtual disk”.

 - The system crashed or the VM stopped working, and after that, it does not boot.
-How do you fix VMDK files in this cases?
+How do you fix VMDK files in these cases?
 How do you recover a corrupt VMDK file?
 And in general, is it possible?

 Fortunately, here you will find the best way to fix a corrupted VMDK file.